CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Outputs
 -------

 Apart from the data visualization in notebooks, all the modules of this package are used as part of the ``plots`` scripts.
-Those scripts can be run independently of the notebooks.
 The ``plots_inputs.py`` script plots input data for descriptive statistics.
 The ``plots_equil.py`` script plots outputs specific to the initial state equilibrium, notably with respect to result validation.
 The ``plots_simul.py`` script plots outputs for all simulation years, and some evolution of variables across time.
 Only the two latter require to run the ``main_nb`` script at least once to save the associated numeric outputs.
 To call on a specific simulation, one just has to change the path name at the beginning of the scripts to call on the dedicated subfolder.
 All scripts save the associated tables and figures in another subfolder (under the same name for equilibrium and simulation outputs).

-Then, ``plots_use_case_insur.py`` and ``plots_use_case_cchange.py`` draw on outputs from ``plots_equil.py`` to generate plots and tables for specific comparative statics (with and without ``options["agents_anticipate_floods"]`` in the first case, with and without ``options["climate_change"]`` in the second case).
+Then, ``plots_use_case_anticip.py`` and ``plots_use_case_cchange.py`` draw on outputs from ``plots_equil.py`` to generate plots and tables for specific comparative statics (with and without ``options["agents_anticipate_floods"]`` in the first case, with and without ``options["climate_change"]`` in the second case).
 Those outputs are the ones leveraged in the :doc:`../use_case_nb` section (also see corresponding notebooks).

-As part of the ``outputs`` package, the ``export_outputs.py`` module is for processing and displaying the standard urban variables of the model (already present in :cite:t:`pfeiffer`), the ``flood_outputs.py`` module is for processing values relative to floods, and the ``export_outputs_floods.py`` module is for exporting them.
-We believe the code to be pretty self-explanatory here, and refer the reader to :doc:`../api_ref` for further details.
+As part of the ``outputs`` package, the ``export_outputs.py`` module is for processing and exporting the standard urban variables of the model (already present in :cite:t:`pfeiffer`), the ``flood_outputs.py`` module is for processing values relative to floods, and the ``export_outputs_floods.py`` module is for exporting them.
+We believe the code here to be self-explanatory enough, and refer the reader to :doc:`../api_ref` for further details.

 |